micessien/amount-in-words-global/README.md

 # amount-in-words-global
 Convert numeric amount in words with most global currency

-A very simple tool to convert amount in words.

 **Conversion Examples**
 101 - One Hundred One Rupees
 1010101010.01 - One Billion Ten Million One Hundred One Thousand Ten Dollars And One Cent